 Tasks Upon Completion:

-Label: Include “disquiet0748” (no spaces/quotes) in the name of your track.
+Label: Include “disquiet0751” (no spaces/quotes) in the name of your track.

-Upload: A person participating in the Disquiet Junto should post only one or two tracks this week (SoundCloud account preferred but not required).
-If you feel inspired to post more than two tracks (whether to a single account or across multiple accounts), you should clarify which are the two “main” renditions for consideration by fellow members and (if on SoundCloud) for inclusion in the SoundCloud playlist.
+Upload: A person participating in the Disquiet Junto should post only one track per weekly project (SoundCloud account preferred but not required).
+If on occasion you feel inspired to post more than one track (whether to a single account or across multiple accounts), you should clarify which is the “main” rendition for consideration by fellow members and (if on SoundCloud) for inclusion in the SoundCloud playlist.

 Discuss: Listen to and comment on the other tracks.